-- He may be confused when you leave for the hospital.
+- They may be confused when you leave for the hospital.
 Explain that you will be back with the new baby in a few days.

-- If the child is old enough, allow him to come visit the new baby in the hospital.
+- If the child is old enough, allow them to come visit the new baby in the hospital.

 After the baby arrives

 - Think about how to involve your child in the daily routines involving the new baby.
 You know your kid best.
 “One child might really like to help clean up, and another child really likes to cuddle,” says Dr. Silverman.
 “So, let’s say during feeding time maybe the other child is sitting next to mommy and snuggling with the baby and mommy or daddy.
 Another child may be the one that brings over the burp cloth or maybe they stand on a step stool and help with diaper changes or they can hold the towel at bath time.”